gkampitakis/PromiseExtension/README.md

 *   **Promise.map**

-    Accepts an array and an async callback function and returns and array resolved.
+    Accepts an array and an async callback function and returns a resolved array.